 Forage or grow your own

-There are several methods you can use to take control of what you’re growing and putting in your home.
-In a recent ethical floristry workshop that I ran alongside My Lady Garden our arrangements utilised locally grown, seasonal flowers, alongside greenery foraged from East London.
+There are several methods you can use to take control of what you’re growing and putting in your home, including looking into locally grown, seasonal flowers, or foraging in your area.
 Obviously there’s a responsible way to do this (no climbing into people’s gardens, for example), but it is very much doable, all you need is a good pair of shears.
 Other options you could look into include joining a community garden, starting your own flower beds, or investing in flowering houseplants instead.

 Look for certified options